A survey of statistical learning techniques as applied to inexpensive pediatric Obstructive Sleep Apnea data: Pediatric Obstructive Sleep Apnea and Data

 \subsection{Cleaning Data}

-Our data consist of survey responses and craniofacial data from 200 subjects from two different clinics, with 172 observed variables.
-After removing subjects which did not have an OSA classification listed, we had 187 subjects remaining.
-At the early stage of recruiting normative children, some subjects didn't fill out questionnaires.
-The reason for this was a miscommunication between the principal investigator and research collaborators.
+As with many data sets, ours came with missing values.
+Before starting our analysis, we cleaned our data set by leaving out samples with too much missing data, imputing missing values where appropriate, and dropping certain variables which also had too much missing information.
+Our data consists of survey responses and craniofacial data from 200 subjects from two different clinics, with 172 observed variables.
+After removing subjects who did not have an OSA classification listed, we had 187 subjects remaining.
+At the early stage of recruiting normative children, some subjects did not fill out questionnaires due to a miscommunication between the principal investigator and research collaborators.
 Other subjects were too young to be able to fill out any child surveys and thus had too much missing data.
-As a result, we first removed any subjects with no OSA classification or with more than 50\% of the data variables missing.
+As a result, we removed any subjects with more than 50\% of the variables missing.
 This brought our total subjects down to 173 (67 controls, 106 patients).
-We excluded text responses from this analysis, such as lists of medications or descriptions of pain.
+We excluded text responses from our analysis, such as lists of medications or descriptions of pain.
 Yes-no questions were encoded in binary.
-All clock times for bed time and waking time were removed, and we encoded total sleep time in one numeric column.
+Bed time and waking time were not considered in this analysis, and we encoded variable ``total sleep time'' in one numeric column.
 Finally, we removed gender, height, weight, and body mass index (BMI) due to the number of missing values.
 After these steps, we were left with 157 input variables.

 Many of the questions in the surveys were on a Likert scale.
-For example, patients were asked to rank on a scale of 1-7 how much they agree with certain statements such as \textquotedblleft I have a hard time getting out of bed," or \textquotedblleft I feel sleepy during the day."
-To aid the sorting algorithms, we standardized encoding so that higher numbers indicate the presence OSA symptoms and low numbers indicated absence of OSA symptoms.
+For example, patients were asked to rank on a scale of 1-7 how much they agree with certain statements such as \textquotedblleft I have a hard time getting out of bed'', or \textquotedblleft I feel sleepy during the day''.
+We standardized encoding so that higher numbers indicate the presence OSA symptoms and low numbers the absence of OSA symptoms.
+For the K-Mapper algorithm and singular value decomposition (see \textbf{Sections \ref{sec:mapper}} and \textbf{\ref{sec: svd}} respectively), we scaled all data to be in the range of $[0,1],$ using $\frac{x-\mbox{min}(x)}{\mbox{max}(x)-\mbox{min}(x)}$.
+We did not scale the data for other techniques, as they are all scale invariant

+Imputation was carried out separately for methods that used the numerical encoding for categorical variables versus those that used the categorical variables directly.
+For the former, we imputed missing values using the \textit{MissForest} command from the \textbf{MissingPy} package for Python \cite{missForest}; these numbers were rounded to the nearest integer to be consistent with the raw data.
+For the latter, more specifically for Bayesian methods, we used the MICE package with Predictive Mean Matching in R for its capability of imputing categorical data without encoding.
+Note that any discretization of continuous variables for these methods was carried out after imputation.